Table of Contents

 For a snapshot of the largest publicly owned companies trading on the New York Stock Exchange (NYSE) and Nasdaq, look to the Dow Jones Industrial Average (DJIA), also known as the Dow.
 This index is important because, although it represents only 30 stocks, they’re some of the most influential companies in the US economy and together serve as a barometer of the country’s general economic health.

-Stock market indexes are useful because they show how investors feel about financial markets and the economy.
+are useful because they show how investors feel about financial markets and the economy.
 The data represented by an index help investors compare current stock prices with historical prices so they can gauge the performance and valuation of the stock market.

 The Dow Jones Industrial Average, an index made up of 30 of the biggest and most important US companies, is one of three major stock indexes investors use to measure stock market performance.
 The other two are the S&P 500 Index and the Nasdaq Composite Index—both much larger than the Dow, but not necessarily more influential.
 The S&P 500 is made up of 500 large-cap stocks, and the Nasdaq index tracks almost 3,500—nearly every stock and security traded on the Nasdaq exchange, both domestic and international.